-At the smaller end of the scale, 4489 AT-AT and 75075 AT-AT Microfighter have offered a way to amass an army of AT-ATs without breaking the bank, while at the other, last year’s 75288 AT-AT (review) represents the pinnacle of LEGO Star Wars design for this walker.
-It could yet be usurped, however, by 75313 AT-AT, which is rumoured to be the first Ultimate Collector Series version of the formidable vehicle.
+At the smaller end of the scale, 4489 AT-AT and 75075 AT-AT Microfighter have offered a way to amass an army of AT-ATs without breaking the bank, while at the other, last year’s 75288 AT-AT (review) represents the pinnacle of LEGO Star Wars design for this walker – at least until 75313 AT-AT lumbered into view, dwarfing all previous mechanical beasts as the first Ultimate Collector Series version of the formidable walker.

-We can’t forget about 10178 Motorized Walking AT-AT, though, which is probably the most successful of the LEGO Group’s wild experiments in the LEGO Star Wars line-up over the years.
-Check out our in-depth review of that model here, and join us in hoping that the new one might somehow incorporate a similar function.
+We can’t forget about 10178 Motorized Walking AT-AT, either, which is probably the most successful of the LEGO Group’s wild experiments in the LEGO Star Wars line-up over the years.
+Check out our in-depth review of that model here.

 LEGO Star Wars Millennium Falcon